Arizona Wildcats Bold Training Camp Observations

 Three Observations

-- The new offensive scheme that coordinator Seth Doege is implementing at Arizona is a uptempo offense that can attack the defense in multiple ways and has many wrinkles that will keep the opponents off balanced and the defense honest when facing the Wildcats.
+- Right now, it is too close to call and it looks like the competition will come down to the final days of camp.

-- One thing that we have seen is constant movement from various skilled position players on the roster making it hard for the defense to know where the offensive attack is coming from.
+- If I had to pick a kicker right now with my gut, I would go with Salgado-Medina given he is an upperclassman and starting a freshman kicker isn’t something coaches across college love to do, they want experience if they have the option.

-Please be sure to share your thoughts on the developments from Arizona training camp.
-To do so, follow us on our X account by clicking on the link.
+Please be sure to share your thoughts on the development of Arizona throughout this training camp season.
+Please be sure to share your thoughts with us by giving us a follow on our X account by clicking on this link.